by Elizabeth Rivelli

 Should I choose an independent or a captive agent?

 There are a few main reasons why you would choose an independent vs. a captive agent.
-The first is cost—working with an independent agent will be cheaper than working with a captive agent.
+The first is cost—working with an independent agent will usually be cheaper than working with a captive agent.
 Secondly, independent agents can offer a wider variety of plans, so you have more choices and a wider price range to work from.

 Original article shared here: